nrfconnect/sdk-nrf/samples/bluetooth/mesh/dfu/distributor/README.rst

 The Bluetooth® mesh DFU distributor sample demonstrates how device firmware can be distributed over a Bluetooth mesh network.
 The sample implements the Firmware Distribution role of the :ref:`Bluetooth mesh DFU subsystem <zephyr:bluetooth_mesh_dfu>`.

+The specification that the Bluetooth mesh DFU subsystem is based on is not adopted yet, and therefore this feature should be used for experimental purposes only.

 Requirements
 ************